 Android: Menu → My Places → A/V notes

-- A checkbox will appear next to each note to select specific notes.
+You could share all Notes including GPX that has selected notes as waypoints on My Places screen by clicking on bottom menu button share.
+A checkbox will appear next to each note to select specific notes.
 There are two checkboxes above the notes: A/V notes by date to select all notes and the Locations checkbox.
 The Locations checkbox allows you to add a separate GPX file with coordinates and data.

 Each note contains the time at which it was created, the amount of data, and if it is a record, the time of recording, location data, you can add GPX data.
 File formats: Audio - 3gp, Video - mp4, Photo - jpg.

-Show all notes on the map
+Show all on the map